myarotskaya/architecture-center/docs/data/solutions/online-analytical-processing.md

 ## When to use this solution

 Choose OLAP when you need to rapidly execute complex analytical and ad hoc queries without negatively impacting your OLTP systems trying to conduct other transactions.
-Also consider using this architecture when you want to provide business users with a simple way to generate reports off your data&mdash;without them needing to know how to work with the underlying data relationships or figure out naming conventions&mdash;and when you want to provide a number of aggregations that will allow them to have fast, consistent results. <!--This sentence was a little dense, and I got lost in commas on first read, does this work?-->OLAP really shines when you want to apply aggregate calculations over large amounts of data.
+Also consider using this architecture when you want to provide business users with a simple way to generate reports off your data&mdash;without them needing to know how to work with the underlying data relationships or figure out naming conventions&mdash;and when you want to provide a number of aggregations that will allow them to have fast, consistent results.
+OLAP is especially useful for applying aggregate calculations over large amounts of data.

-## Benefits

 OLAP systems are optimized for read heavy scenarios, such as analytics and business intelligence.

-OLAP allows business users to slice and dice <!--I've flagged this elsewhere as slang.
-It should be replaced with something that will work for ESL readers.
-Note it is not commonly used on MSDN.--> data as needed, regardless of whether the source data is partitioned across several data sources.
-This helps users to find trends, spot patterns, drill down, and "wander" <!--This also feels like slang, or at least may not be as clear to an ESL reader.--> around the data without having to know the detailed ins and outs of traditional data analysis.
+OLAP allows users to segment multi-dimensional data into slices that can be viewed in two dimensions (such as a pivot table) or filter the data by specific values.
+This process is sometimes called "slicing and dicing" the data, and can be done regardless of whether the data is partitioned across several data sources.
+This helps users to find trends, spot patterns, drill down, and explore the data without having to know the detailed ins and outs of traditional data analysis.

 [Semantic models](../concepts/semantic-modeling.md) can help business users abstract relationship complexities and make it easier to analyze the data much faster than they'd be able to otherwise, if at all.